ibm-cloud-docs/containers/costs.md

     **VPC Generation 2 only**: Prices vary by region where the underlying worker node infrastructure resides, and you can get sustained usage discounts.
 For more information, see [What are the regional uplift charges and sustained usage discounts for VPC worker nodes?](#charges_vpc_gen2).
     {: note}

-For more information about worker node specifications, see [Available hardware for worker nodes](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes).